 Since the news about the misuse of personal data collected through Facebook Quizzes (The Cambridge Analytica scandal), people have become more prudent to participate in quizzes.

-It’s not wrong to collect personal data from your audience, but it is important to clearly communicate what you will be using the collected data for.
+It’s not wrong to collect personal data from your audience, but it is important to be transparent about what you will be using the collected data for.
 Covering these basics will get you a long way in creating a quiz that feels safe and still gets you the data you want:

 Be clear about who is organizing the quiz and what the organization stands for.